supervisely-ecosystem/export-only-labeled-items/README.md

 ## Overview

-Export labeled items from [Supervisely](https://app.supervise.ly) project and prepares downloadable `tar` archive.
+App exports labeled items from [Supervisely](https://app.supervise.ly) project and prepares downloadable `tar` archive.
 Images, videos and point clouds projects can be exported.
 Unlabeled items will be skipped.
 You can choose to export both data and annotations or only annotations.